 1. Backup G Suite data

 Over 50% of data loss issues are due to end-user mistakes.
-So if someone accidentally or maliciously wipes out an important shared folder a whole department relies on, or if ransomware corrupts all your companies’ files, G Suite won’t be able to help you restore them.
+So, if someone accidentally or maliciously wipes out an important shared folder a whole department relies on, G Suite won’t be able to help you restore it.
+Similarly, if ransomware corrupts all your company’s files, G Suite won’t be able to assist in restoring them.

 Backup is the only way to restore your lost or modified data, especially if we speak of high volumes of operational data.